samthor/traingraph/README.md

 # Play

-Run with `dhost` or something that will rewrite your ESM imports:
+Fetch, run `npm install`, and run with `dhost` or something that will rewrite your ESM imports:

 ```js
 dhost -m